storypioneers/kirby-selector/README.md

 ### filter

 This options allows you to set a filename filter.
-Only files with filenames matching the filter will be shown in the Selector field.
-You may set this to any string like `background`, `.min.js` or `large`.
+This can be either a simple string or a fully featured regular expression.
+Only files with filenames matching the filter string or regular expression will be shown in the Selector field.
+You may set this to any string like `background`, `.min.js` or `large` or a regular expression like `/\.((png)|(jpe?g))/i`.

 ```
 fields: